haroldship/masters-thesis-knowledge-info/README.md

  - [x] Method: use "approximate" instead of "estimate" for MISE, MIAE etc.
  - [x] Method: use \widetilde instead of \hat on MISE, MIAE, etc.
  - [x] Discussion: move 5.8 to 6
+ - [x] Conclusion: when is Silverman better than CV?

 ### Fixed in version 0.5
  - [x] Explain error measures with formulas